sebyldino/TileDash/README.md

     slideDistance: 300, //distance in pixel need to be slide to exit screensaver
     enableOnMobile: false, //Mandatory param if screensaver is enable, if you want disable/enable screensaver on mobile, you can set it here
   },
-};
+  softMobileHeader: true, // optionnal.
+To clean header in mobile vue
+  token: "YOUR_TOKEN", // you can define it here or in url };
 ```
 ## POSITIONING